Long poem by

 As the ant was about to leave, there landed a butterfly moth,

-It noticed that from Venus's door, came a bit of bubbly froth-
+And out from under Venus's door, came a bit of bubbly froth-

 Venus quickly flattered the ant and then politely rushed it away,